 I do not have a credit card.
 How do I pay for my application?

-As per Faculty of Graduate Studies, if you do not have access to a credit card but do have Interac with Scotiabank, Royal Bank, TD Canada Trust or Bank of Montreal you may still apply and pay on-line.
+As per Faculty of Graduate Studies, if you do not have access to a credit card but do have Interac with Scotiabank, Royal Bank, or TD Canada Trust you may still apply and pay on-line.

 If you do not have access to a credit card nor Interac with any of the above institutions, then: